-101. The California Mechanical Code, 2016 Edition, California Code of Regulations (C.C.R.), Title 24, Part 4 - a portion of the California Building Standards Code, which incorporates by reference the 2015 edition of the Uniform Mechanical Code, published by the International Association of Plumbing and Mechanical Officials, with necessary California amendments - together with Appendices B, C, and D, is hereby adopted and made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the amendments set forth in Article 6 of this Code.
+101. That mechanical code known as the c California Mechanical Code, 2016 2013-Edition, and also known as the California Code of Regulations (C.C.R.), Title 24, Part 4 - a portion of the "California Building Standards Code", which incorporates by reference the 20152013 edition of the Uniform Mechanical Code, published by the International Association of Plumbing and Mechanical Officials, with necessary California amendments regetter withand Appendices B, C, and D, promulgated and published by the International Association of Plumbing and Mechanical Officials, solution CA, 91761, and as amended herein, the purpose and subject matter of which, among other things, is to protect public health and safety as stated in Section 102 of said code, is hereby adopted and enacted as the primary mechanical code of the County and made a part of this Code by reference with the same force and effect as if fully set forth herein, subject to the following amendments set forth in Article 6 of this Code.

-102. Refer to Article 2, Chapter 1, Section 101.10 in this Code for an explanation of the section numbering and cross-referencing system used for the amendments which follow.
+102. Refer to Article 2, Chapter 1, Section $\frac{101.23101.10}{10}$ in this Code for an explanation of the section numbering and cross-referencing system used for the amendments which follow.
 Ventura County amendments to the California Mechanical Code are found in Article 6 of this Code.